 Mis-blamed: In-universe, she built a gun for Freya that was later used by another student to kill himself.
 While Loophole had nothing to do with his suicide besides having built the gun, this hasn't stopped the student's roommate from blaming her and being determined to prove that she did it.

 Technological Pacifist: After Snapshot committed suicide with a gun she built, she refused to make any form of weapon, barring a gun she built for Ayla.
-Hell, she loses sleep over worrying that an invention she created might be used by the military.
+She loses sleep over worrying that an invention she created might be used by the military.

-Unreliable Narrator: Just about everything involving her and Songbird is shrouded in mystery.
+Unreliable Narrator: Everything involving her and Songbird is shrouded in mystery.
 Loophole's version of the story is most certainly not what actually happened, but she likely doesn't know that she's lying.
 See Demonic Possession, above.

 Wrench Wench: in the traditional sense as well as the gadgeteer sense; her deceptively decrepit looking supercharged Mustang is justly feared by all of the street racers in the Berlin area